afeld/python-public-policy/meta/assistant_guide.md

 - How's the workload?
 - Anything you need clarification on?
+- Any Discussions the instructor should jump in on?
 - What came up in Discussions/assignments (common problems, etc.) that might be useful to cover in class?

 ## Assignments